April 19, 2026 by PufferStack Team

 When two photos are not enough

 Two photos can make a useful product video when the product is visually clear and the buying question is narrow.
-They are not enough when shoppers need to understand fit, motion, installation, scale, or before-and-after results.
+They are not enough when shoppers need to understand:

 If the product depends on one of those things, capture one more asset before rendering: